You can configure a vRealize Log Insight server to forward incoming log events to a syslog or Ingestion API target.

 - Click Save.

 If you did not test the configuration and the destination provides an untrusted certificate, follow the instructions in step 7.

 What to do next

-You can edit or clone an event forwarding destination.
-If you edit the destination to change an event forwarder name, all statistics are reset.
+You can edit or clone a log forwarding destination.
+If you edit the destination to change a log forwarder name, all statistics are reset.